 Stormwater Runoff Quality/Reduction: Stormwater Runoff Quality/Reduction shall be provided by using the following:

-For development with a stormwater management plan submitted before , the applicant may choose either (A) Runoff Reduction or

-(B) Water Quality.

-For development with a stormwater management plan submitted on or after the applicant shall choose (A) Runoff Reduction and additional water quality shall not be required.
+The applicant may choose (A) Runoff Reduction and additional water quality shall not be required.
 To the extent (A) Runoff Reduction has been determined to be infeasible for all or a portion of the site using the Practicability Policy, then (B) Water Quality shall apply for the remaining runoff from a 1.2 inch rainfall event and must be treated to remove at least 80% of the calculated average annual post-development total suspended solids (TSS) load or equivalent as defined in the GSMM.

 (A) Runoff Reduction - The stormwater management system shall be designed to retain the first 1.0 inch of rainfall on the site using runoff reduction methods, to the maximum extent practicable.